pnpm/pnpm.io/docs/faq.md

 The easiest solution to resolve missing dependencies of the buggy packages is to **add `optionalDependencies` to our project's `package.json`**.

+You can do so, by installing it via:

+`pnpm i -O iterall`

+It will be automatically added to your project's `package.json`.

 ```json
   "devDependencies": {
     ...